yctao7/EECS-595-Final-Project/README.md

 ### Pre-Trained Model Instances
 Our pre-trained model instances are available [here](https://drive.google.com/drive/folders/1PJU0TOLeD_yAAv43UZy8i_EhImqXGNzu?usp=sharing).
 Each sub-directory indicates a model and (if applicable) a loss function configuration, while the archive files within are for each type of LM trained, e.g., [BERT](https://github.com/huggingface/transformers/tree/master/src/transformers/models/bert), [RoBERTa](https://github.com/huggingface/transformers/tree/master/src/transformers/models/roberta), or [DeBERTa](https://github.com/huggingface/transformers/tree/master/src/transformers/models/deberta).

 Copy the desired archive file(s) within these directories to your own Google Drive, and unzip them into a new directory `./saved_models`.
 Run inference on them as needed using the appropriate blocks in the notebook.
-The names of the provided pre-trained model directories are already listed in the configuration area for convenience.

 ## Cite
 If you use our code or models in your work, please cite one of our following papers from Findings of EMNLP 2021: